After-Hours Tutoring Location

 - Interaction with a knowledgeable, courteous, and attentive staff member.

-- Tutors to ask more questions than offer direct answers or model learning and writing strategies, as methods for helping students continue to develop as independent learners.
+- The ACT peer educators to ask more questions than offer direct answers or model learning and writing strategies, as methods for helping students continue to develop as independent learners.

 - An inviting environment, where the design is comfortable and staff and fellow students respect each other.